 As we gush about in our Fall Guys review, the ‘original’ – as it were – is a fun, mindless jaunt through colorful rounds, and it’s as enjoyable as it sounds.
 Thanks to that flawless formula, a couple of controversial games have tried to directly imitate the aesthetic and Takeshi’s Castle-esque gameplay of Fall Guys.
 This list, though, encompasses a variety of multiplayer games – from those with a similar eye-burning color scheme to rage-inducing battle royale games, and strategic puzzle games with hilarious and mind-bending limb physics, rather than exact rip-offs.
 So, whatever aspect of the Mediatonic battle royale you find most appealing, there’s sure to be something in this list of games like Fall Guys that you’ll love just as much.

-The best games like Fall Guys
+The best games like Fall Guys in 2023 are:

 Pummel Party has even more minigames than Fall Guys; while there’s some measure of skill involved, you can easily fall foul of bad luck and be unfairly teamed up on – try not to take it too seriously, as repeated losses can be seriously rage-inducing.

-Much like Fall Guys, Gang Beasts is a technicolour party game featuring gelatinous creatures wobbling around with minimal control over their limbs – trying to get your character to move how you want them to is all part of the fun.
-The Gang Beasts of Beef City – to give them their proper title – are far more violent than their plump Fall Guys cousins, peppering each other with punches in order to be the last one standing.
+Much like Fall Guys, Gang Beasts is a technicolor party game featuring gelatinous creatures wobbling around with minimal control over their limbs – trying to get your character to move how you want them to is all part of the fun.
+The Gang Beasts of Beef City – to give them their proper title – are far more violent than their plump Fall Guys cousins, peppering each other with punches to be the last one standing.